 However, Duke does have a policy regarding system resources.
-While Duke's Office of Information Technology will admit that P2P networks are the largest abusers of system resources, OIT views network resource consumption and illegal downloading, mainly through P2P, in two separate categories.
+While Duke's Office of Information Technology will admit that P2P networks are the largest abusers of system resources, OIT holds the network resources and illegal downloading separate.
 "Using P2P networks is not illegal," says Cramer (Cramer 2005).
-OIT's policy for students who are using excessive bandwidth states that should a student have outgoing traffic that exceeds 5 gigabytes/day,

-Duke will begin to take action.
-This 5 GB/day limit is strictly on outgoing data.
+OIT does have a policy for students who are using excessive bandwidth.
+Should a student have outgoing traffic that exceeds 5 gigabytes/day, Duke will begin to take action.
+This 5gB/day limit is strictly on outgoing data.
 A student may download (incoming) as much as he wishes with no restriction.
-Duke will issue four 'speeding tickets' as warnings to the owner of the computer.
-After the fifth ticket, the owner's network port will be significantly slowed-so as to prevent further excessive use of network resources (Cramer 2005).
-However, in a given semester, only a "handful" of students will be given a fifth ticket.
-Duke specifically makes sure to differentiate between prohibiting (and discouraging) P2P use and downloading copyrighted works and the monopolization of a valuable system resource: bandwidth.
+Duke will issue two 'speeding tickets' as warnings to the owner of the computer.
+After the third ticket, the owner's network port will be significantly slowed-so as to prevent further excessive use of network resources (Cramer 2005).
+However, in a given semester, only a "handful" of students will be given a third ticket.
+Duke specifically makes sure to differentiate between prohibiting (and discouraging) P2P use and downloading copyrighted works and the overuse of a valuable system resource: bandwidth.

-Duke's policy protects copyrights as well as KaZaA or Grokster protects them.
-While it is within their right, Duke is entirely blind to what is being passed around on their networks.
+Duke's policy protects copyrights about as well as KaZaA or Grokster protects them.
+While it is within their right, Duke is 100% blind to what is being passed around on their networks.
 Duke also goes to the fullest extent of the law to protect its clients from lawsuits.
 Duke requires a subpoena to give the identity of the student at a given IP address, so that the RIAA or MPAA can pursue a lawsuit (Weston 2005).

 Duke's policy respects the students' rights and responsibility more than any other policy.
-It allows them the freedom to download what they want and almost however often they want.
-However, it also places the burden squarely on the student when he is targeted by the RIAA.
-This is the appropriate way to handle the situation-it allow the students, who are adults, to make their own decisions, right or wrong, as it comes to downloading music.
-It then places the consequences of those decisions on their shoulders too.
+It allows them the freedom to download what they want and however often they want.
+Students may also share a large amount of songs.
+It also places the burden squarely on the student when he is targeted by the RIAA.
+This is the appropriate way to handle the situation-allow the students to make their own decisions and then let them deal with the consequences if thing go wrong.

 Duke pays for its bandwidth through the NC Regional Educational Network.
-The bill is split between the three major triangle universities: Duke, UNC, and NC State (Cramer 2005).
+The bill is split between the three major triangle universities: Duke, UNC, and NC State (Cramer

+2005).
 According to OIT, Duke has an almost unlimited inbound traffic rate and an insignificant outbound rate.
 Therefore, adding P2P use to campus does not significantly increase the cost of bandwidth.
 Moreover, the lassie faire policy Duke has adopted does not have a high transaction cost.
 It is simple to implement and does not require substantial work to maintain it.

 The Duke policy is very student-friendly.
-It presumes the students will act in legal manners and does not ensure they are.
+It presumes the students will act in legal manners and does not ever check back to ensure they are.
+However, the entertainment industry will believe this to be a promising policy.
 Economically, it makes sense for Duke to pursue this option.
-This is the most advantageous policy available to the University.